pocc/tshark.dev/content/analyze/add_context/name_resolution.md

 With tshark, you can specify preferences manually with `-o key:value` as shown in "Other Notes" or by adding these to the preferences file directly.
 To change `preferences`, `ethers`, `vlans`, `services`, `hosts`, and others, check out [Editing Config Files](/packetcraft/profiles).

-## On Editing the System's Hosts file
+## On Editing the System's Hosts File

 It is best practices not to manually edit your system's hosts file unless you keep immaculate documentation and can read your colleagues' minds.
 It is easy to make a change, forget about it, and then have a "mystery" network problem 6 months later.